Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

-\item \textbf{Global Scalar Metrics}\\ Global scalar metrics remain widely used in tomographic image analysis because they condense the agreement between two images or sinograms into a single reproducible quantity.
-In principle, many such metrics may be employed to evaluate reconstruction fidelity.
-Beyond the classical chi-square statistic, we have examined a broader family of global comparison measures, including information-theoretic divergences such as the Jensen–Shannon (JS) divergence~\cite{Lin1974, Endres2003} and the Kullback–Leibler (KL) divergence~\cite{Kullback1951}; statistical–geometric measures such as the Hellinger distance~\cite{LeCam1986}; and optimal-transport distances such as the 1‑Wasserstein and 2‑Wasserstein metrics~\cite{Villani2009, peyre2019computational, Flamary2021}.
-These modern alternatives often retain sensitivity in high‑fidelity regimes, where conventional scalar metrics (e.g., SSIM, NMSE, CC, PSNR) tend to saturate and lose discriminative power.\\ \textbf{On the role of metrics as cost functions.}\\ Many of these comparison metrics are not only used for evaluation purposes but also frequently serve as cost functions guiding the reconstruction process itself.
-Iterative and model‑based algorithms often optimize a specific discrepancy measure—whether a likelihood‑based statistic such as the chi-square, an information divergence such as the Kullback–Leibler divergence, or a geometric discrepancy arising from optimal transport.
+Many of these comparison metrics are not only used for evaluation purposes but also frequently serve as cost functions guiding the reconstruction process itself.
+Iterative and model‑based algorithms often optimize a specific discrepancy measure---whether a likelihood‑based statistic such as the $\chi^2$, an information divergence such as the Kullback–Leibler divergence, or a geometric discrepancy arising from optimal transport.
 The choice of cost function thus strongly influences convergence behavior, noise propagation, and the types of structures preferentially preserved or suppressed.
 The optimal choice depends on the physical acquisition model, statistical noise characteristics, and diagnostic priorities of the imaging modality.
-In this respect, although more sophisticated metrics can offer improved sensitivity or robustness, simpler measures such as the chi-square retain practical advantages in transparency, physical grounding, and broad applicability across imaging and sinogram domains.\\ \textbf{Rationale for the use of chi-square in this work.}\\ For the purposes of this manuscript, we have deliberately adopted the chi-square statistic as the primary global scalar metric.
-This decision reflects considerations of interpretability, methodological consistency, and reproducibility across all reconstruction scenarios examined in this study, rather than an assertion of its superiority over alternative metrics.
-The chi-square metric provides a physically grounded, noise-aware measure of discrepancy and can be uniformly applied in image, sinogram, and spectral comparisons within our evaluation framework.\\ Formally, given two arrays ($X$) and ($Y$) representing reconstructed and reference data (image or sinogram) and corresponding variance estimates ($\sigma_i^2$), the global chi-square metric is defined as: $\chi^2 = \sum_i \frac{(X_i - Y_i)^2}{\sigma_i^2}$, where the sum extends over all valid pixels or bins.
-When explicit variance estimates are unavailable, reduced or unweighted chi-square variants may be used, though their interpretation becomes less strictly statistical.\\ These global scalar metrics, collectively, provide a necessary quantitative foundation for evaluating reconstruction methodologies.
-However, once their values saturate—especially for metrics such as the Structural Similarity Index and the Correlation Coefficient—their discriminative power diminishes.
-The next subsections therefore introduce local and spectral diagnostics that remain sensitive in this regime. \end{enumerate} These global metrics, collectively, provide a necessary quantitative foundation for evaluating reconstruction methodologies.
-However, once their values saturate—especially for SSIM and CC—their discriminative power diminishes.
-The next subsections therefore introduce local and spectral diagnostics that remain sensitive in this regime.
+In this respect, although more sophisticated metrics can offer improved sensitivity or robustness, simpler measures such as the $\chi^2$ retain practical advantages in transparency, physical grounding, and broad applicability across imaging and sinogram domains.